Amerimed SOP

 Remote Access

 “Remote access” is a feature utilized by both internal and contracted technical support staff.
-Remote access of any company computer and/or tablet is strictly prohibited unless authorized by the Compliance Officer.
-In the event of an emergency technical breakdown and the Compliance Officer cannot be reached, employees are to contact the appropriate manager according to the Daily Operations, Reference Guide.
-Detailed company policies for access and use of all corporate owned electronic systems and accounts can be found here 1.5.1 Electronic Systems & Corporate Accounts
+Remote access of any company computer and/or tablet is strictly prohibited unless authorized by the IT Manager or the OCE.
+In the event of an emergency technical breakdown and the IT Manager cannot be reached, employees are to contact the appropriate manager according to the Daily Operations, Reference Guide.

 SECTION C